espnet/espnet/CONTRIBUTING.md

 ./ci/test_python.sh
 ```
 Followings are some useful tips when you are using pytest:
 - New test file should be put under `test/` directory and named `test_xxx.py`.
-Each methods in test file should
+Each method in the test file should
 have the format `def test_yyy(...)`.
 [Pytest](https://docs.pytest.org/en/latest/) will automatically find and test them.
-- We recommend adding several small test files instead of grouping them together in one big file (e.g.: `test_e2e_xxx.py`).
+- We recommend adding several small test files instead of grouping them in one big file (e.g.: `test_e2e_xxx.py`).
 Technically, a test file should only cover methods from one file (e.g.: `test_transformer_utils.py` to test `transformer_utils.py`).
-- To monitor test coverage and avoid overlapping test, we recommend using  `pytest --cov-report term-missing <test_file|dir>`
+- To monitor test coverage and avoid the overlapping test, we recommend using  `pytest --cov-report term-missing <test_file|dir>`
 to highlight covered and missed lines.
 For more details, please refer to [coverage-test](https://pytest-cov.readthedocs.io/en/latest/readme.html).
 - We limited test running time to 2.0 seconds (see: [pytest-timeouts](https://pypi.org/project/pytest-timeouts/)).
 As such,
-we recommend using small model parameters and avoiding dynamic imports, file access and unnecessary loops.
+we recommend using small model parameters and avoiding dynamic imports, file access, and unnecessary loops.
 If a unit test needs
 more running time, you can annotate your test with `@pytest.mark.timeout(sec)`.
 - For test initialization (parameters, modules, etc), you can use pytest fixtures.
 Refer to  [pytest fixtures](https://docs.pytest.org/en/latest/fixture.html#using-fixtures-from-classes-modules-or-projects) for more information.